Winner of the Woodward Medal for 2022

 Her first book, The Campaign Against the Courts: A History of the Judicial Activism Debate was published by the Federation Press in 2017, and was awarded the Law & Society Association of Australia and New Zealand’s ECR prize in 2018.
 The doctoral thesis upon which the book was based also won the Dennis-Wettenhall Prize for the best thesis in Australian history in 2015.
 In 2022, she was the Woodward Medallist in the Humanities and Social Sciences at the University of Melbourne.

-Tanya has previously worked as a commercial litigation lawyer at Allens and as an associate to Justice Alan Goldberg AO of the Federal Court of Australia.
-In 2009, she was appointed one of the Law School's inaugural PhD Teaching Fellows.
-In 2010-11, she was based at New York University's School of Law through her appointment as a Hauser Global Fellow.
+Tanya is a BA LLB(Hons) and PhD graduate of the university, and a former editor of the Melbourne University Law Review.
+She previously worked as a lawyer at Allens and as an associate to the late Justice Alan Goldberg AO of the Federal Court of Australia.
+She was one of the Law School's inaugural PhD Teaching Fellows, and, in 2010-11, she was based at New York University's School of Law through her appointment as a Hauser Global Fellow.
 Her research has been supported by scholarships from the Australian Federation of Graduate Women, the Alma Hansen Bequest, the Hauser Global program at NYU, and various other prizes.

 Other Faculty and University Responsibilities

 - University of Melbourne Archives Advisory Board